awsdocs/amazon-emr-release-guide/doc_source/emr-hbase-s3.md

 + The HBase root directory is stored in Amazon S3, including HBase store files and table metadata\.
 This data is persistent outside of the cluster, available across Amazon EC2 Availability Zones, and you don't need to recover using snapshots or other methods\.
 + With store files in Amazon S3, you can size your Amazon EMR cluster for your compute requirements instead of data requirements, with 3x replication in HDFS\.
 + Using Amazon EMR version 5\.7\.0 or later, you can set up a read\-replica cluster, which allows you to maintain read\-only copies of data in Amazon S3\.
 You can access the data from the read\-replica cluster to perform read operations simultaneously, and in the event that the primary cluster becomes unavailable\.
++ In Amazon EMR version 6\.2\.0 and later, persistent HFile Tracking uses a HBase system table called ‘hbase:storefile’ to directly track the HFile paths used for read operations\.
+This feature is enabled by default and does not require manual migration to be performed\.

 The following illustration shows the HBase components relevant to HBase on Amazon S3\.